- HSRC Food Pantry

-The Full Plate Fund is a a good assistance program for OSU students who have a dining plan.
-Students can use these funds at UHDS dining facilities and at the campus grocery store, Cascadia Market - just like their regular dining plan.
+The Full Plate Fund is a food assistance program for OSU students who have a dining plan.
+Students can use these funds at UHDS dining facilities and the campus grocery store, Cascadia Market - just like their regular dining plan.
 Unfortunately, students cannot use the Full Plate funds to purchase meals at the MU or other facilities that aren’t part of UHDS.

 The decision for who gets food assistance is made based on a series of questions that are designed to get a better understanding of the financial situation of the individual applying and their experiences with food insecurity.
 We compare this information with other offices to verify for accuracy and award food assistance to students who’re most likely to be food insecure.

 Almost all the Mealbux funds come from OSU Student Fees.
 Each OSU student pays student fees every term.
 We get some of these funds to give back to students so they can afford to eat meals when they’re on campus.
 Student fees pay for lots of great OSU programs.
 You can read more here: http://asosu.oregonstate.edu/branches/sifc

 The Full Plate Fund comes from other OSU students too!
 University Housing and Dining Services allows students to donate extra dining plan dollars to other students who are food-insecure.